decker-archive/backend/README.md

 # Warehouse

-Warehouse is the backend api for plufify.
+Warehouse is the backend api for onamii.

 ## Before doing anything